-- Engaging with the public and businesses to understand levels of existing knowledge, and the barriers people face to adopting more balanced, locallysourced and environmentally conscious diets; - Researching tools and incentives to help communicate impacts and encourage more sustainable behaviours around food; - Auditing existing food sold in Council-owned outlets (e.g. leisure centres and corporate refreshments), and exploring opportunities to improve their carbon and environmental impacts; - Launching an internal communications campaign to educate and encourage action to reduce carbon and environmental impacts of food choices amongst staff.
+- Engaging with the public and businesses to understand levels of existing knowledge, and the barriers people face to reduce meat consumption and adopt more balanced, locally-sourced and environmentally conscious diets; - Researching tools and incentives to help communicate impacts and encourage more sustainable behaviours around food; - Exploring opportunities to develop new allotments and orchards and enable community use of appropriate waste and under-used land to grow food; - Committing to auditing and improving the carbon and environmental impacts of food sold in Council-owned outlets (e.g. leisure centres) and in corporate refreshments; - Launching an internal communications campaign to educate and encourage action to reduce meat consumption and carbon and environmental impacts of food choices amongst elected members and staff.